- What Are Immediate Dentures

 - Another drawback is that the gum will continue to reshape itself for several months after extraction.
 Bone moves, grows, and shrinks over time.
 When you leave spaces in the bone where tooth roots used to be, the bone will shrink and take the gum down with it.

 Because of this, immediate dentures must be relined within 3-4 months of the procedure.
-There’s simply no way to avoid it without the denture becoming unstable, and potentially jeopardizing the healing of your jaw.
+There’s just no way to avoid it without the denture becoming unstable, and potentially jeopardizing the healing of your jaw.

 Cost of Immediate Dentures